What is a Bullet Journal?

 Start Your Bullet Journal Today

-Above all else, try not to get intimidated by all the gorgeous pictures of other people’s bullet journals.
+Try not to get intimidated by all the gorgeous pictures of other people’s bullet journals.
 Looking at all that can be inspiring, but it can also make you feel like you can never achieve that sort of beauty in your own journal.
 You must remember that each and every bullet journal is designed to fit the specific needs of the owner, so their journals won’t work in the same way for you, just as your journal won’t work for them.
 As long as it fills your needs, it doesn’t matter how it looks.
 You got this!
 Now get out there and start planning your inspiring life.

 Here are some posts that will help you create the basic pages to start a bullet journal!